ATRCORE-UA/coretext-web/README.md

-# Coretext-WEB - Web Server Project
+# CoretextWEB - Web Server Project

-Coretext-WEB is a web server that serves static files with SSL support and allows directory listing configuration through a JSON configuration file.
+CoretextWEB is a web server that serves static files with SSL support and allows directory listing configuration through a JSON configuration file.

 ## Description